-We include instructions to roast your own peppers.
-We grow peppers and roast them this way.
+We include instructions to roast your own peppers, if you grow your own this is a great way to use up some of your pepper crop.
 However, this recipe also works well with jarred roasted peppers or you can use frozen roasted peppers too.

 Krimson Lees have some heat until they are seeded and cooked, then the heat disappears into an intense, sweet pepper flavor.
-Delicious!
-Just right for this roasted pepper sauce.
-Pasilla peppers would work as well, even sweet bells, but the flavor may be less intense.
+Pasilla peppers would work as well, or even sweet bells, but the flavor may be less intense.

 - Cut your peppers down the side lengthwise.